maryami994/E-Commerce-System/README.md

-This repository contains the CUI-GUI implementation of a simple E-Commerce System with a pdf of screenshots showing the classes and expected output of each implementation. the implementation of this e-commerce system is done using java oop.
+This repository contains the CUI-GUI implementation of a simple E-Commerce System with a pdf of screenshots showing the classes and expected output of each implementation.

+The implementation of this e-commerce system is done using java oop and theGUI helps visualizing the output of this System.